 When you leave home for work, to run errands, or to spend a day out with friends, do you worry that your cat is bored or lonely without you?
 Cats who are used to having their humans around for most of the day might miss you, but you’ve got plenty of ways to keep your cat entertained when you’re not around.
 You can leave some soft music playing or turn on the TV or computer and play some videos that will capture your cat’s attention and keep him occupied.
-The great news is that you can find hours and hours of cat TV available for free on YouTube.
+The great news is that you can find hours and hours of videos for cats for free on YouTube.

 So, what can cats watch at home alone?
 Chances are, your cat will enjoy nature-themed videos, especially those that feature lively animals like birds, mice, and fish.
-If you’re looking for some ideas, then start with these five YouTube channels that offer all sorts of great entertainment for cats.
+If you’re looking for some ideas, then start with these five YouTube channels that offer all sorts of great videos for cats.

 If you have a cat who gets anxious or restless when you’re away, the Relax My Cat YouTube channel might be the ideal solution.
 This channel has a wide array of video playlists designed to help soothe and relax your cat with quiet music and images of nature.
 It also offers a selection of more stimulating videos, including outdoor elements, birds, and garden animals, that will hold your cat’s interest.
 Video lengths range from just 10 minutes all the way up to 12 hours, so you can choose the video you need based on your plans and the type of atmosphere you want to create for your kitty.